 Graduation applications are available in the JCBE Office of Student Services (George 210).
 Once you have completed the application you should make an appointment with your chosen advisor to review your file and application for graduation requirements.
 After you have met with your advisor you should follow the schedule below for turning in your application.
 Please pick up your application a week to 10 days after you leave it in the JCBE Office of Student Services and take it to Records.
 Failure to submit your application to the Records office on time will result in your name being omitted from the commencement program and possibly delaying the arrival of your diploma via the US mail.

-A student who wishes to enroll in an internship may do so by engaging a supervising faculty member, completing a contract in association with that faculty member, securing approval of the assistant dean, and registering in the Records Office.
+A student who wishes to enroll in a business internship (BADM 499) may do so by engaging their academic advisor, securing approval and completing a contract in association with the associate dean.
+Once approved, the associate dean will ensure registration for the course through the Records Office.
 Internship forms should be completed no later than the first week of the semester in which the student is interning.
-Forms are available in the JCBE Office of Student Services.
+Forms are available in the JCBE Office of Student Services, room 210.

 Auditing a course means attending classes and listening without actively participating in the class.
 Students must meet course prerequisites.
 The auditor is not responsible for class assignments or examinations.
 No academic credit is earned for a course which is audited nor may it be earned later through examination.
 A student who has audited a course is not prohibited from taking the course later for credit.
 A student who wishes to audit a course must be admitted to the University and enroll in the course as an auditor.
 However, students taking the class for credit are given preference over auditors where enrollment limits are a concern.
 A student who is auditing a course, but who wishes to take the course for credit, may change his or her registration by the end of the late registration period.
 Students wishing to audit a course or to change from credit to audit may do so only with permission of the instructor.
 Each instructor may set attendance conditions for the audit.
 Students not meeting those conditions will be withdrawn from the audit after the semester ends, with the withdrawal date listed on their transcript.